luclemag/luclemag_website/content/post/TWC_Taha_optimizing/index.md

   placement: 2
 ---

-Our preprint entitled [**Optimizing Multicarrier Multiantenna Systems for LoS Channel Charting**]({{< ref "/publication/yassine-2023-optimizing" >}}) has just been accepted to IEEE Transactions on Wireless Communications.
+Our preprint entitled [**Optimizing Multicarrier Multiantenna Systems for LoS Channel Charting**]({{<  ref "/publication/yassine-optimizing-2024" >}}) has just been accepted to IEEE Transactions on Wireless Communications.
 Congratulations to [Taha](https://tahayassine.me/) for this solid piece of work!

+ref "/publication/yassine-2023-optimizing"